Sporting Praia Cruz

-Sporting Clube da Praia Cruz is a football club that plays in the São Tomé and Príncipe Championship.
+Sporting Clube da Praia Cruz is a professional football club that plays in the São Tomé and Príncipe Championship.
 The team is based in the island of São Tomé.
 The team has won eight national and six island titles and is the third team in history to claim its first title in 1982.
-The team currently plays in the island premier division.
-Its logo has a shield and is colored green and features a lion with a soccer ball on the left, the abbreviated name is bubbled on the top and the unabbreviated form is at the bottom.
 Sporting Portugal are the fathering club of Sporting Praia Cruz and its 82nd affiliate.
-Other Sporting affiliates are Sporting Príncipe and São Tomé.
+Other Sporting affiliates are Sporting Príncipe and Sporting São Tomé.